vanilla/ebi/README.md

 <p>Hello {user.firstName} {user.lastName}.</p>
 ```

+*You might be tempted to put a dash in your field names.
+However this will not work as expected because the field names are interpreted as expressions.
+So for example {is-on} will be interpreted as "is" minus "on"!*

 ### Meta

 You can add global meta data to all templates which are then accessed by putting an `@` sign before a variable name.